vipul-sharma20/midi-macro/README.md

 midimacro list
 ```

-- Add the device to the configuration file, and point an environment variable to it
+- Add the device to the configuration file (sample [here][config-file]), and point an environment variable to it
 ```
 export MIDI_MACRO_PATH=/path/to/midi_macros.yml
 ```